mhhf/spore/README.md

 Install via: `npm i -g eth-spore`

-Configure spore with `spore --help` and point it to your consensys-testnet rpc node.
+On your first run spore will guide you trough a eth-rpc and ipfs configuration.
-The contract is located at **0x47aaaad8b87f3224e0ed566fc3e8282673c5f610**.
+Currently a contract is located at **0x47aaaad8b87f3224e0ed566fc3e8282673c5f610** on the ConsenSys testnet.

 ## Usage
-Run your local ipfs node and rpc client in seperate terminals:
+Run your local ipfs gateway and rpc client in seperate terminals:
 ```
 ipfs daemon
 ```